rememberSoftwares/yacana/README.md

 ℹ️ There are many other parameters that can be given to a Task.
 We will see some of them in the following sections of this tutorial.
 But you can checkout the Task class documentation @todo URL

-### Do you get how this is disruptiv unlike other Frameworks ?
+### Do you see how disruptiv this is compared to other Frameworks ?

 In the above code snippet we assigned the agent to the Task.
 So it's the Task that leads the direction that the AI takes.
 In most other frameworks it's the opposite, where you assign some work to an existing agent.
 This reversed way allows to have fined grained control on each resolution step as the LLM only follow bread crumb (the Tasks).
 The patern will become even more obvious as we get to the Tool section of this tutorial.
 As you'll see the Tools are also assigned at the Task level and not to the Agent directly.